OctopusDeploy/blog/blog/2017-10/octopus-v4-uxui.md

 ### Designing for scale

 The previous Octopus UI didn’t display large amounts of data very well so Octopus 4.0 needed to make sure patterns, like the expanding panels and tables, were used to show as much data on the screen as possible.
-An area addressed for scale issues was the environments page and the introduction of the infrastructure overview page.
+The expanding panels also assist reducing load times on pages like the redesigned environments page.
 An issue Octopus users face, with lots of data, is finding things.
 So to help we went a little crazy with filters, advanced filters, and pre-defined filters.
-I think we have some filters left to use ;)

 **Environments page before**